Ramkanda Garhwa

 Ramkanda is one of the administrative blocks of Garhwa district, Jharkhand state, India.

 About Ramkanda Garhwa Garhwa Jharkhand

 Ramkanda a Taluka/Block/प्रखंड, close to Barwadih Junction railway station, is located 40 km from Barwadih.
 Ramkanda is located in south of Garhwa.
 It's well covered by Vodafone, Airtel, Uninor, Reliance, BSNL, Aircel, Idea, Airtel 3G, like cellular networks.

-Languages

-Languages spoken here include Asuri, an Austroasiatic language spoken by approximately 17 000 in India, largely in the southern part of Palamu; and Bhojpuri, a tongue in the Bihari language group with almost 40 000 000 speakers, written in both the Devanagari and Kaithi scripts.
+Demographics

+According to the 2011 census of India, Ramkanda CD block had a total population of 44,452, of which the entire population lived in rural areas.
+Ramkanda had a sex ratio of 973 females per 1000 males and a literacy rate of 49.01%.
+Population in the age range 0–6 years was 8,796.
+Scheduled Castes numbered 13,140 (29.56%) and Scheduled Tribes numbered 15,887 (35.74%).

+Hindus are the majority community in the block.

+The majority language spoken in this block is Hindi and Sadri.